cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Highly likely to engage in distancing coping behaviors
 * State of mind indicates an attempt to limit the influence of attachment relationships in thought, feeling, or daily life.

-### From self-report studies of adult romantic attachments, it is well established that in relationships, dismissing adults engage primarily in deactivati

 **Adult Dismissing Attachment**

-**Characteristics and Findings**

 * Dismissing adults engage primarily in deactivating attachment strategies (Mikulincer et al., 2009)
 * Tend to deny vulnerability, emphasize personal strengths, avoid threats, and resist becoming dependent on anyone (Mikulincer et al., 2009)